Paraguayan Food: Top 25 Paraguayan Dishes to Try Out

 20. Kure Enrollado

-Kure (pork) meat is sauteed with lemon, garlic, cumin, and parsley and rolled into pig skin.
+Kure (pork) meat is sauteed with lemon, garlic, cumin, and parsley, and then rolled into pig skin.
 The tube is tied together, boiled, and cut into serving sizes.

-Butifarra has Spanish roots as a homemade chorizo dish.
-Tripe, or pig intestines, are stuffed with seasoned pork meat and boiled into sausages ready to grill or bake.
+Butifarra has Catalan roots as a homemade chorizo dish.
+Tripe, or pig intestines, are stuffed with finely-minced seasoned pork meat and boiled into sausages ready to grill or bake.

 22. Dulce de Mamón

 Papayas, locally known as mamónes, grow like weeds in Paraguay.
-Locals harvest the green, unripe fruit, cut it into slices, and marinate them in sugar and lemon to conserve them for sweet treats.
+Locals harvest the green, unripe fruits, cut them into slices, and marinate them in sugar and lemon to conserve them for sweet treats.

 23. Torta de Miel Negra